Joshi425/minecraft-exporter/README.md

 rcon connection is used to get online Players
-On Forge Servers enable FORGE_SERVER to get tps information
+On Forge Servers enable FORGE_SERVER to get tps information On Paper Servers enable PAPER_SERVER to get tps information

 to enable rcon on your minecraft server add the following to the server.properties file: